Leo Goldberg: Early life

-Goldberg was born in the Brooklyn section of New York City to Jewish immigrant parents, Harry and Rose Goldberg née Ambush, from eastern Poland, (then part of the Russian Empire).
+Goldberg was born in the Brooklyn borough of New York City to Jewish immigrant parents, Harry and Rose Goldberg née Ambush, from eastern Poland (then part of the Russian Empire).
 He lived in a tenement building in Brooklyn with his parents and two brothers, two sisters, one brother two years older and the other some eight years younger until a fire destroyed the tenement in 1922.
 The fire killed his mother and infant brother and hospitalized the nine-year-old Leo and his older brother.
 Goldberg was in a hospital for some months and his brother for over a year.
 In 1924 Goldberg's father remarried to Bertha Sherer, and they had two children together, Lilian and Harold.
 A year later the family moved to New Bedford, Massachusetts.
 His father, a milliner, set up a store there and Goldberg worked there on his evenings and weekends during his high school years.

-Goldberg was encouraged by career guidance councilors at the school to pursue a career in engineering since he did well in science and math classes.
+Goldberg was encouraged by career guidance counselors at the school to pursue a career in engineering since he did well in science and math classes.
 He originally decided to apply to MIT, but since this would have put him and his brother—who had been placed in the same year as him because of his extended hospital stay—in competition for a single scholarship, supposedly because of their religion, he decided to withdraw and work in his father's store for another year.

 In 1930 he enrolled in the Harvard Engineering School on a tuition scholarship from the New Bedford Harvard Club.
 While there he took an introductory astronomy course and decided to change his major to astronomy at the start of his fourth year.

 Personal life

 On July 9, 1943, Goldberg married Charlotte Belle Wyman, and they married in a Jewish ceremony in Pontiac, Michigan.
 In 1944, they had a daughter, Suzanne, in Pontiac, Michigan.
 They then had David in 1946, followed by Edward in 1951.
 The family lived in Michigan, and then in Massachusetts in the 1960s, and eventually to Tucson, Arizona where both Leopold and Charlotte died, although divorced at the times of their deaths.
-Goldberg later remarried to Beverly Turner Lynds, an astronomer who worked at Kitt Peak National Observatory from 1971 until 1986, briefly serving as the Assistant Director.
-On November 1, 1986, Goldberg died in Tucson.
+In January 1987 Goldberg married Beverly Turner Lynds, an astronomer who worked at Kitt Peak National Observatory from 1971 until 1986, briefly serving as the Assistant Director.
+On November 1, 1987, Goldberg died in Tucson.